-It is the student's responsibility to initiate withdrawal from a course by obtaining the withdrawal form from the Registrar's Office, having it signed by the appropriate personnel, and returning it to the Registrar's Office within the three- or eight-week periods described above.
-A grade of "0" is assigned by the instructor and recorded for all courses in which no official withdrawal has been completed by the student.
+It is the student's responsibility to initiate withdrawal from a course by obtaining the withdrawal form from the Student Services Office, having it signed by the appropriate personnel, and returning it to the Registrar within the eight-week period.
+A grade of "0.000" is assigned by the instructor and recorded for all courses in which no official withdrawal, as specified above, has been completed by the student.